seedfourtytwo/solana-exporter/README.md

 #### Balance Tracking

 Using the `-balance-address <ADDRESS>` configuration parameter, the exporter can be used to monitor any account's SOL balance.
+This parameter can be set multiple times to track multiple accounts.
+Additionally, the balance of all configured `-nodekey`'s is automatically tracked.

 #### Block Sizes

-If the `-monitor-block-sizes` flag is set, then the exporter will export the number of transactions (both vote and non-vote transactions) in blocks produced by the monitored validators.
+If the `-monitor-block-sizes` flag is set, then the exporter will export the number of transactions (both vote-only and non-vote transactions) in blocks produced by the monitored validators.
 This is a critical validator performance metric.

 Cluster average block size can be inferred by dividing total network transactions by total block height.